 The variety of awaze I prefer is called “deleh” and only has 3 ingredients: the Ethiopian berbere spice mix, Ethiopian honey wine known as “t’ej” and oil.
 Finding good berbere and tej isn’t easy, but I will give you my recipe for berbere and a source for pre-made, as well as t’ej.

-You will LOVE this delicious and exotic condiment, my Citizens! 😀
+You will LOVE this delicious and exotic condiment, ! 😀

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?